VerdeNotte/SQL-/joinsandunion.md

 ![Joins](https://github.com/VerdeNotte/SQL-/blob/master/Joins.PNG "Joins")

  You must match joins on a primary key.
 All must use `ON` or `HAVING`.

+ # Anti Joins

+Anti-join between two tables returns rows from the first table where no matches are found in the second table.
+It is opposite of a semi-join.
+An anti-join returns one copy of each row in the first table for which no match is found

  ## Self Joins
 This is a query where you join the table onto itself.
 You can then compare values in a column with the *same column in the same table.*